mongodb-labs/jaeger-mongodb/README.md

         -v $(pwd):/app \
         -e SPAN_STORAGE_TYPE=grpc-plugin \
         -e GRPC_STORAGE_PLUGIN_BINARY=/app/jaeger-mongodb \
-        -e GRPC_STORAGE_PLUGIN_CONFIGURATION_FILE=/app/configs/default-config.yaml \
+        -e GRPC_STORAGE_PLUGIN_CONFIGURATION_FILE=/app/configs/example-config.yaml \
         jaegertracing/all-in-one:1.22
         ```
-    - Note: If you have a custom configuration yaml file that you would like to use, change default-config.yaml to the name of your custom config file.
+- Note that example.config.yaml is just an example of how you could customize your configuration.
+For more details about configuration, please refer to the Environment Variables section.

-4. In a separate terminal tab/window, start mongodb
+4. In a separate terminal tab/window, start mongodb:
     ```bash
     mongodb
     ```